 preload_app

-, or Puma in cluster mode, or iodine in prefork mode, or Passenger in smart spawning mode. - And you are using MRI.
+, or Puma in cluster mode, or iodine in prefork mode, or Passenger in smart spawning mode.

 - And your application uses a gem that is either directly or indirectly linked to the macOS Foundation framework.